AbhiAgarwal/usps-go/README.md

 The descriptions are from [here](https://www.usps.com/business/web-tools-apis/address-information.htm).

+The access level for this API doesn't require a password, but only requires a username to be set.

 #### Address Standardization/Verification

 Save time and money by reducing shipping errors due to improper address entry.
 This tool corrects errors in street addresses, including abbreviations and missing information.
 It also supplies a ZIP+4 Code.